Charli D'Amelio

-Charli Grace D'Amelio (/dəˈmɪlioʊ/ də-MIL-ee-oh; born May 1, 2004) is an American social media personality.
-She was a competitive dancer for over 10 years before starting her social media career in 2019, when she started posting dance videos on the video-sharing platform TikTok.
-She quickly amassed a large following and subsequently became the most-followed creator on the platform in March 2020 until she was surpassed by Khaby Lame in July 2022.
+Charli Grace D'Amelio (/dəˈmɪlioʊ/ də-MIL-ee-oh; born May 1, 2004) is an American social media personality and dancer.
+She was a competitive dancer for over a decade before she came to prominence in late 2019, when she began posting dance videos on the video-sharing platform TikTok and joined The Hype House that same year.
+D'Amelio quickly amassed a large following and subsequently became the most-followed creator on the platform from March 2020 to June 2022.
+With over 156 million followers, she is the second most-followed person on TikTok, as of 2025.

 D'Amelio made her feature film debut with a voice role in the 2020 animated film StarDog and TurboCat.
-Since 2021, she has starred in the Hulu docuseries, The D'Amelio Show and the Snap Original reality show Charli vs. Dixie.
-In 2022, D'Amelio participated as a celebrity contestant and she would go on to win, alongside Mark Ballas, in the thirty-first season of the dance competition series Dancing with the Stars.
+She starred in the Hulu reality series The D'Amelio Show (2021–2023) with her family and co-led the Snap Original reality show Charli vs. Dixie (2021–2022), with her sister.
+In 2022, D'Amelio won the thirty-first season of the dance competition series Dancing with the Stars alongside Mark Ballas.
+She made her Broadway debut in the ensemble of & Juliet in October 2024.

 Her other endeavours include two books, a podcast, a nail polish collection, a mattress, a makeup line, a clothing line, and a multi-product company.
-She is the first person to earn both 50 million and 100 million followers on TikTok.
-D'Amelio was the highest-earning TikTok female personality in 2019 and the highest-earning personality on the app in 2022, according to Forbes.
-She is often described as TikTok's biggest star.
+D'Amelio was the highest-earning TikTok female personality in 2019 and the highest-earning personality on the app in 2022, according to Forbes, and is often described as "TikTok's biggest star."

 Early life

 Charli Grace D'Amelio was born in Norwalk, Connecticut, on May 1, 2004, the daughter of photographer and former model Heidi D'Amelio and business owner and former Republican Connecticut Senate candidate Marc D'Amelio.
 She has an older sister, Dixie, who is also a social media personality.

 She began dancing at the age of three, and was a competitive dancer for over 10 years prior to starting her TikTok career in 2019.

-She formerly attended the private King School in Stamford, Connecticut, but began attending school virtually following her TikTok success.
+She formerly attended the private King School in Stamford, Connecticut, but began attending school virtually following her social media popularity.